-New York — Today, a coalition of 40 environmental, labor, and transportation industry stakeholders in New York submitted a formal petition to the New York Public Service Commission calling for an Order Establishing a Separate Proceeding to Advance New York’s Electric Vehicle (EV) Market.
-The requested proceeding would promote a coordinated, proactive approach to New York’s EV initiatives and the petition also asks that New York’s utilities to step up.
-They want utilities submit proposals to accelerate installation of EV charging infrastructure.
+February 21, 2018 – New York — Firstly, 40 environmental, labor, and transportation industry stakeholders in New York submitted a formal petition to the New York Public Service Commission (NYSPSC).
+They called for an Order Establishing a Separate Proceeding to Advance New York’s Electric Vehicle (EV) Market.
+The requested proceeding would promote a “coordinated, proactive approach” to New York’s EV initiatives.
+Furthermore, the petition asks New York’s utilities to step up.
+They want utilities submit proposals to NYSPSC getting more installation of EV charging infrastructure.
 They also call for More and more EV customer education.

-New York’s Electric vehicle market is only about 24,000 EVs and 2,000 charging stations, New York is currently far from meeting its 2025 zero emission vehicle goals (around 850,000 EVs on the road) and 2021 ChargeNY goals (10,000 charging stations).
-The Commission is planning to open a new docket to evaluate utility EV-only rate proposals due on April 1st, as required by legislation passed last year.
-The petition asks that the docket be expanded to encompass all current and future state and utility EV initiatives.
+New York’s Electric vehicle market is only about 24,000 EVs and 2,000 charging stations, New York so so far.
+They are far from meeting its 2025 zero emission vehicle goals.
+Those goals are 850,000 EVs on the road.
+Then also add-on the 2021 ChargeNY goals (10,000 charging stations.
+The Commission is planning to open a new docket.
+They want to check utility EV-only rate proposals due on April 1st.
+This is by legislation passed last year.
+The petition asks that the docket be expanded.
+They want it to encompass all current and future state and utility EV initiatives.

-In addition to the EV-only rate proposals, the petition also calls for utility EV charging infrastructure proposals (focusing on multi-unit dwellings, low-income communities, DC fast chargers, and medium and heavy-duty EVs, including buses) and for utility proposals on customer EV education/outreach by the same April 1st deadline.
-The petition encourages the Commission to act on its requests as soon as possible to ensure New York achieves its transportation and climate goals.
+In addition to the EV-only rate proposals, the petition also calls for utility EV charging infrastructure proposals.
+They want them to focus on multi-unit dwellings, low-income communities, DC fast chargers, and medium and heavy-duty EVs, including buses) and for utility proposals on customer EV education/outreach by the same April 1st deadline.
+The petition encourages the Commission to act on its requests as soon as possible.
+This is to make sure New York achieves its transportation and climate goals.

 Quotes in response from petition signers are below: